 A: Because of the extremely high cost of gold, at this point we are only offering solid gold charms by special order.
 If you are interested, please email email@example.com with the subject heading "solid gold charms."
 Please note that most charms in solid gold cost $350-$500 depending on the weight.

-A: We are constantly striving to find the best gold plating on the market.
-However, gold plating is not the same as solid gold.
+A: Gold plating is not the same as solid gold.
 Especially with heavy use it's possible your gold items may show signs of wear.
 But we stand behind every product we sell, so if this happens we will repair or replace your items at no cost.
 Just email us at firstname.lastname@example.org if you have any problems.

 A: Please email us at email@example.com if you have any questions or need advice about which shipping method to choose depending on where you live.